Events

 Accommodation

-Participants in the study weeks make their own arrangements for accommodation in local B&Bs or hotels.
+Participants attending in-person events make their own arrangements for accommodation in local B&Bs or hotels.

 Online lists include: https://standrewsbandbs.co.uk/ and there are hotels ranging from budget to five-star.
 Premier Inn is about 15-20 minutes walk from St Mary’s College.
 (We do not endorse any particular hotel so this information is solely for your convenience.)